jstolarek/dc-card-maker-script/README.md

 Custom menu entry names
 -----------------------

-On its first run the script extracts game names from the GDI images.
+On its first run the script extracts game names from the GDI/CDI images.
 Extracted name is placed in a `name.txt` file inside the game's directory on the SD card.
 You can edit these `name.txt` files to provide custom names to display in GDMenu.
 For example, you might want to change all names to be displayed using lowercase letters, but keep the first letter of each word capitalized.
 Here's an incantation that does that:

 ```
 find target_dir -name "name.txt" -exec sed -i -e "s/[A-Z]/\L&/g; s/\b\(.\)/\u\1/g" {} \;